 What causes cholestasis of pregnancy?

-Doctors don't know what causes cholestasis of pregnancy.
-They do know that this happens:
+Healthcare providers don't know what causes cholestasis of pregnancy.
+They do know

 may cause bile to slow or stop flowing.

 Bile builds up in the liver and spills into the bloodstream.

 What are the symptoms of cholestasis of pregnancy?